EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ### Service Usage Manager

 The service usage manager provides a list of services that have been used previously by a user via edu-ID authentication.
-This information is already collected by the edu-ID infrastructure (e.g. for facilitating logout), but within the architecture there is no identifyable service end-point or component that allows users to access this information.
+This information is already collected by the edu-ID infrastructure (e.g. for facilitating logout), but within the architecture there is no identifiable service end-point or component that allows users to access this information.

 The service usage manager is a personalised web-service that MUST provide only information for an authenticated user.